 Health messages, on the other hand, are not expected to be persistent, but represent a unit of information at a moment in time where the context is often implied by the transaction partners.
 The content is not always whole, where context may exist in the messaging environment rather than inside the message itself.
 The distinction between message and documents can get blurry at times, as messages sometimes can be persisted and can contain all necessary context.
 In fact, messages can be converted to documents and can carry documents within their content.
 But documents are expected to be persistent, relevant over time and having the same meaning regardless of environment.
 And messages need not be any of those things.

-The scope of ‘document’ in the MHD-HIE profile and other IHE Document Sharing Profiles would prefer that documents have the above “Document” properties, but does not require that documents have these properties.
+The scope of ‘document’ in the MHDS profile and other IHE Document Sharing Profiles would prefer that documents have the above “Document” properties, but does not require that documents have these properties.
 The only property required is that there is a mime-type for the document.

 X.4.2.4 Longitudinal Patient Record

-Building on the document concepts described above in section X.4.2.3 of persistence, wholeness, stewardship and context we can identify the principle of the longitudinal patient record which is foundational and central to health document sharing.
-Document Sharing Communities are patient centric; and the patient identity is associated with every document shared
+Building on the document concepts described above in Section X.4.2.3 of persistence, wholeness, stewardship and context, we can identify the principle of the longitudinal patient record which is foundational and central to health document sharing.
+Document Sharing Communities are patient centric, and the patient identity is associated with every document shared

 Care providers, which may support a broad variety of healthcare facilities: private practice, nursing home, ambulatory clinic, acute care in-patient facility, etc., are typically the sources or creators of health documents.
-Typically, a patient will go through a sequence of encounters in different care settings over the course of their lifetime.
+Typically, a patient will go through a sequence of encounters in different care settings over the course of his/her lifetime.
 With each encounter there is the potential that a provider will produce a health document that can be shared with the community.
-Documents shared by the provider and tracked by a centralized registry (see section X.4.3.2) or federation of communities (see section X.4.3.3) form a longitudinal record for the patients that received care among those providers within the community.
-Longitudinal records therefore are expected to last over the span of many decades, just as the documents that comprise them are expected to have persistence, wholeness, stewardship, context, and potential for authentication.
+Documents shared by the provider and tracked by a centralized registry (see Section X.4.3.2) or federation of communities (see Section X.4.3.3) form a longitudinal record for the patients that received care among those providers within the community.
+Longitudinal records, therefore, are expected to last over the span of many decades, just as the documents that comprise them are expected to have persistence, wholeness, stewardship, context, and potential for authentication.
 As a health information exchange is adopted it is a common practice to use an historical bulk data load, or comprehensive patient summary to initialize the electronic patient record with data for historical purposes.

 Within a care setting Clinical Data Repositories (CDR) or Clinical Information Model Infrastructure databases might be used to enhance Clinical Decision Support as a complement to document discovery.
-These databases would not be nationwide, but, like EHRs themselves, be local to the patient’s care facility.
+These databases would not be nationwide, but rather be local to the patient’s care facility, like EHRs themselves,.
 Document Sharing supports interoperability amongst local systems and supports a longitudinal patient record that spans across many local systems potentially using multiple different database systems.

 X.4.2.5 Use of Documents